canonical/ubuntu-packaging-guide/docs/explanation/archive.rst

 ------------

-In the context of package management, **repositories** are servers containing sets of packages that a package manager can download and install.
+In the context of package management, **repositories** are servers containing sets of packages that a :term:`package manager <Package Manager>` can download and install.

 This term can refer to the Ubuntu package archive as a whole or just :ref:`suites <ArchiveSuite>`, :ref:`pockets <ArchivePockets>`, or